Fredaekaraefod/OBEEC/README.md

 2. Ensure you have a compatible web server environment (such as Apache or Chrome) installed.
 3. Start the web server and navigate to the project directory in your web browser.

+## License

+The OBEEC Restaurant Website project is licensed under the MIT License.
+You can find the full text of the license in the [LICENSE](LICENSE) file.

 ## Conclusion